KittyGiraudel/site/_posts/2014-03-24-git-tips-and-tricks-part-3.md

 [2128ffe8f612d40bc15b617600b6de5f5231d58e] Commit 10
 ```

 Git checks my interval and calculates that I will need 3 steps to find the wrong commit after current step.
 The commit in the middle of my interval has been checkout ("Commit 10").
-If I look at my _master_ branch in Gitg (or Gitk, Gitx or any Git graphical tool...), I can see that Git has created two references _refs/bisect/start_ and _refs/bisect/good-[...]_ next to my `HEAD` and `HEAD~20` commits.
+If I look at my _master_ branch in Gitg (or Gitk, Gitx or any Git graphical tool…), I can see that Git has created two references _refs/bisect/start_ and _refs/bisect/good-[…]_ next to my `HEAD` and `HEAD~20` commits.

 _Note: It's possible to use `git bisect visualize` or `git bisect view` to see the remaining interval in graphical tool.
 For a console view, you can use `git bisect view --stat`._